-LEAP selected Director Carl Prechezer, well known for his work on The Wine Show, to team up with Creative Director Danny Coster, providing a fully-managed, bespoke service from the generation of the original creative treatments, through to production and delivery of the video series.
+LEAP selected Director Carl Prechezer, well known for his work on The Wine Show, to team up with our creative team to provide a fully-managed, bespoke service from the generation of the original creative treatments, through to production and delivery of the video series.
 Key to the creative development was to emphasise the unique selling point that all of the dishes were made fresh daily.
 To capture the wide range of dishes, we organised a 3-day studio shoot with a specialist food DOP using the Arri Amira and cinematic lenses.

 To display the freshly prepared menu items, the Wasabi-M&S Foodhall stores have installed super-wide video which receive synchronised, streamed video feeds from two separate media servers to create an incredible, high-resolution output that is over 4 meters wide in a 58:9 ratio.
 In contrast to this set-up, Wasabi’s high street stores work with separate HD screens running multiple video feeds in a 16:9 ratio.
 Our extensive experience of creating content for out-of-home screens gave us the expertise to efficiently film and edit delicious-looking food footage that would work perfectly in any required ratio for all Wasabi locations.